LUUUUUUZ/IACL/README.md

    ```

 5. Train and evaluate a model using the Python script [run.py](run.py).
-   For example, to train and evaluate the model PFN on the *Gowalla* dataset, run the following command:
+   For example, to train and evaluate the model FMLP on the *Gowalla* dataset, run the following command:
    ```bash
    sh scripts/run_gowalla.sh
    ```